ibm-watson-iot/iot-python/mkdocs/docs/application/api/dsc.md

 # Data Store Connectors

-- You can have multiple connectors (up to 10, depending on your service plan) of mixed types (cloudant/eventstreams).
-This means 6 combined, not 6 of each.
-- Each connector can have multiple destinations and forwarding rules defined (up to 100 of each, depending on your service plan)
-- Each forwarding rule can only route to a single destination, but multiple rules can reference the same destination
+Data store connectors can only be configured after you have set up one or more [service bindings](bindings.md):

 !!! warning
-    Don't use this yet, there is a bug in the DSC API paging code, that this client library exposed which would result in an infinite loop in your code if you use the `dsc`, or `dsc[connectorId].rules` iterators
+    Don't use the dsc package yet, there is a bug in the DSC API paging code, that this client library exposed which would result in an infinite loop in your code if you use the `dsc`, or `dsc[connectorId].rules` iterators

 ```python
 import wiotp.sdk.application